 About Eddie Bergman

 Eddie co‐founded and serves as President of the Board of MCW (Miracle Corners of the World), an NGO devoted to empowering youth to make positive change in their communities, with a special focus on Africa.

-Eddie is also an adjunct professor of tourism at New York University (NYU) and social entrepreneurship at SUNY Stony Brook University.
+Eddie is also an adjunct instructor / professor of tourism at New York University (NYU) and social entrepreneurship at SUNY Stony Brook University.
 Eddie received his Masters from NYU’s Gallatin School of Individualized Study with a major in Social Entrepreneurship and his Bachelors in Hotel and Tourism Management from NYU’s Tisch Center for Hospitality, Tourism and Sports Management, where he was a Martin Luther King, Jr. Scholar.

 He has received several humanitarian awards for his work, including the 2009 Ellis Island Medal of Honor.